anilmaurya61/life-skills-track/Technical Paper.md

 ## 3. Basic OOP Ideas
 OOP is built on some simple ideas:

-- **Encapsulation:** This is like putting things in a box.
-It helps keep data and the actions that work on that data together in one place.
-This makes the program easier to understand and change.

-- **Inheritance:** Think of this as using a blueprint to build things.
-It lets you make new things based on old things.
-This saves time and makes it easier to understand and manage your code.

-- **Polymorphism:** This means one name, many forms.
-It allows different objects to do similar things, even if they look different.
-It's like having different models of a car, but you can drive them all the same way.

-- **Abstraction:** This is like looking at the big picture and ignoring the small details.
-It helps you focus on what's important and makes the program easier to work with.
+- **Encapsulation:** Encapsulation is an attribute of an object, and it contains all data that is hidden.
+That hidden data can be restricted to the members of that class.

+Levels are Public, Protected, Private, Internal, and Protected Internal.

+- **Inheritance:** Inheritance is a concept where one class shares the structure and behavior defined in another class.
+If Inheritance is applied to one class is called Single Inheritance, and if it depends on multiple classes, then it is called multiple
+Inheritance.

+- **Polymorphism:** Polymorphism is nothing but assigning behavior or value in a subclass to something that was already declared in the main class.
+Simply, polymorphism takes more than one form.

+- **Abstraction:** Abstraction means displaying only essential information and hiding the details.

 ## 4. Important OOP Words
 To understand OOP better, you need to know some keywords:

-- **Class:** A class is like a recipe for making something.
-It tells you what that thing is made of and how it works.
+- **Class:** A class is simply a representation of a type of object.
+It is the blueprint/plan/template that describes the details of an object.

-- **Object:** An object is like the actual thing made from a class recipe.
-It has all the features and functions the class described.
+- **Object:** An object is an instance of a class.
+It has its own state, behavior, and identity.

-- **Method:** A method is like a recipe step.
-It's a set of instructions for the object to follow.
+- **Method:** A method in object-oriented programming (OOP) is a procedure associated with an object, and generally also a message.

-- **Constructor:** This is like a special recipe step that sets things up when you make an object.
+- **Constructor:** A constructor is a method used to initialize the state of an object, and it gets invoked at the time of object creation.
+Rules for constructor are:

 ## 5. How OOP is Used
 OOP is used in many areas: